Everything we know about the Hainault tube station stabbing

 Hainault stabbing: Everything we know as man with sword arrested and five in hospital

-Five people were taken to hospital after a man wielding a sword attacked them near a London tube station
+A 14-year-old boy was killed and four others were hospitalised after a man wielding a sword attacked them near a London tube station

 Emergency services were called to the scene shortly before 7am to reports that a car had driven into a house and that several people had been stabbed near Hainault station.